Hope. Heal. Thrive.

 - Any record of drug or alcohol abuse

-What Is an Unfit Parent in Texas?
+What Makes a Parent Unfit for Custody in Texas?

 Generally defined, an unfit parent is someone who cannot or will not provide for the child’s best interests.
 This includes considering the child when making decisions or even in the daily habits of the parent’s life.
 In Texas, and unfit parent is someone who potentially could negatively impact the child’s development, both emotional and physical.